mcp-shark/mcp-shark-app/README.md

 npm run dev
 ```

-This runs the app with developer tools enabled and will re-download the release if needed.
+This runs the app with developer tools enabled.
+The Electron DevTools will be automatically opened for debugging.

 ### Building for Production